emondsarker/Teebay/README.md

 Teebay is a full-stack web-app.
 The repository is divided into two folders: `ClientApp` and `Server`.
 The `ClientApp` folder contains a Next.js project, while the `Server` folder contains an Express.js, Prisma, and GraphQL project.
 The documentation for Teebay is available in `Documentation.md`

+You can watch a demo [on Youtube right over here!](https://youtu.be/tRUa88jqWgk)

 ## Table of Contents